thaboyaluya/thaboyaluya.github.io/README.md

 ## How It Works

-- Download the Framework : Get started by downloading the Astral framework from our GitHub respository .Access all our components at your fingertips.
+- Download the Framework : Get started by downloading the Astral.CSS framework from our GitHub respository .Access all our components at your fingertips.

 - Explore the Component Library : Browse through our extensive library of frontend components.Whether your need forms,cards,navigation bars,modals and much more .We've you covered !

-- Customize and Combine : Easily customize components to fit your project's needs.With Astral,you can build unique web interfaces that stand out
+- Customize and Combine : Easily customize components to fit your project's needs.With Astral.CSS,you can build unique web interfaces that stand out